burnedsap/burnedsap.github.io/_posts/2020-08-05-video-game-histories-burned-sky.md

 >
 > **Salil**: _I found a version of the game in 2002 via waybackmachine on [alivegames.com](http://alivegames.com/), see screenshot below.
 Were there any other versions of the game, or updates released after the first version?_
 >
 > **Alexander**: Alive Games is a publisher company – two local guys that tried to make some money on selling indie games, and we gave them Burned Sky for publishing.
-In a previous email I mentioned that the game was released in 2003, well, I may not remember this quite correctly and admit that it was 2002.
 >
 > As I mentioned earlier, there were no other versions.
 I think that the game was simply stripped down and provided access to all levels after you buy the 'full version', but you still can see all pre-level screens in the graphics folder (they are not even compressed), so you can see what is the actual game size is (it was 10 levels in total, if I remember right).
 I'm also not quite sure how the game was protected, but I think that you simply got the missing level data files when bought a 'full version'.
 >